Mariners don’t give themselves much of a chance against Dodgers, Clayton Kershaw

 “Not the way we hoped the ballgame would go,” manager Scott Servais said.
 “You just want to stay in the game competitively and hopefully you get a chance to do something late in the game.
 But we get behind the eight ball right away in the first.
 We knew it was going to be a challenge.”

 The Mariners were outscored in the series 27-6 and their lone win came on a balked-in run in extra innings Saturday.
+Seattle remains 3 1/2 games behind Oakland in the second wild card race and will host the Astros for a three-game series starting on Monday.

 “Elias usually goes out there and really competes and lets it fly and takes his chances, but you didn’t really see that from him today in the first inning,” Servais said.
 “His mound presence and kind of what you are looking for to get the game off to a good start, he didn’t have it today.
 When you get behind early like that to a really good club like that, it can get ugly.”